home-assistant/developers.home-assistant/docs/core/entity/notify.md

 - a direct message or chat
 - a screen message on a device's LCD display

+## States

+The state of a notify entity is a timestamp, representing the date and time of the last message sent.
-Unlike a `text` entity the `notify` entity has no state that can be set.
-Instead it represents the date and time of the last message sent.
+Unlike a `text` entity, the `notify` entity has no state that can be set.

 If you want to represent something that has a text value that can be changed (and thus has an actual state), you should use a `text` entity instead.